After making so many granola recipes I finally made my own recipe that I love!

 Line a baking sheet with parchment paper

-- Mix the oats, coconut, walnuts, pipitas & flax seeds together in a heat-resistant bowl & set aside
+- Mix the oats, coconut, walnuts pumpkin seeds, flax seeds & salt together in a large bowl & set aside

-- Stir well until all of the dry ingredients are coated with the liquid
+- Pour the beaten egg whites in & stir well until all of the dry ingredients are coated with the liquids

-- Put onto the prepared baking sheet, Spread out the granola mixture so it covers the entire baking sheet
+- Put the mixture onto the prepared baking sheet, Spread out the granola out so it covers the entire baking sheet

 - Remove from oven & let cool on the baking sheet